satwikkansal/ibm_iot_example/blog/draft.md

     logLevel: debug
 ```

-The key and the token for the application can be generated by clicking the **Generate API Key** button in the Apps section of your IoT Dashboard.
+The key and the token for the application (is different from the one that we used for the gateway client) can be generated by clicking the **Generate API Key** button in the Apps section of your IoT Dashboard.
 I've assigned the role to be Backend Trusted application.

 ![image-20200305173902468](images/image-20200305173902468.png)